 It is estimated that over 90 percent of all nursing homes employ at least one person with a criminal record.
 At the same time, over 20,000 individuals across the country fall victim to nursing home abuse.
 Most of these cases are swept under the rug because we as a society are unwilling to face this reality or simply don’t care.
 The elderly are also looked at as cognitively deficient which puts their credibility into question.

-If you suspect that your loved one is being abused in an Indiana nursing home, don’t ignore your instincts: there are certain things which may confirm their claims.
+If you suspect that your loved one is being abused in a nursing home, don’t ignore your instincts: there are certain things which may confirm their claims.

-Here are a few signs of nursing home abuse in Indiana:
+Here are a few signs of nursing home abuse:

 - Unexplained scratches and bruising on the senior citizen’s body.